Chile launches fresh talks to calm deadly unrest - Journal du Cameroun

-Chilean ministers and opposition leaders launched a fresh bid Thursday to end deadly anti-government protests that forced the government to abandon hosting two major economic and climate summits.
+Chile’s government met with opposition leaders on Thursday in a fresh bid to end deadly protests that forced the country to abandon hosting two major economic and climate summits, but leftist parties poured scorn on the efforts.

 The unrest started with protests against a rise in transport tickets and other austerity measures and descended into burning, looting and clashes between protesters and police.